arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

-The example sketch uses the `MachineControl_CANComm.begin()`, `MachineControl_CANComm.write()`, and other functions from the `Arduino_MachineControl` library for CAN communication.
+The example sketch uses the `MachineControl_CANComm.begin()`, `MachineControl_CANComm.write()`, and other functions from the `Arduino_PortentaMachineControl` library for CAN communication.
 Here is an explanation of these functions:

 - `MachineControl_CANComm.begin(bitRate)`: Initializes the CAN module with a specified bit rate.
 - `MachineControl_CANComm.write(msg)`: Transmits a data message over the CAN network.
 The `msg` parameter contains the data to be sent.